-3. 2009 PERFORMANCE MEASURE MONITORING PROGRAM
+I. 2011 MULTI-MODAL PERFORMANCE MEASURE MONITORING PROGRAM

-In 1995, the Transit LOS Standard Element of the San Mateo County CMP was replaced with the Performance Measure Element.
-Four Performance Measures were selected and refined in the 1997 CMP Update and retained for the 1999, 2001, 2003, 2005, and 2007 CMPs.
-The four measures are used to measure the performance of the overall transportation system, including non-automotive modes.
-They are: (1) level of service, (2) travel times for single-occupant automobiles, carpools, and transit, (3) pedestrian and bicycle improvements, and (4) ridership/person throughput for transit.
-This chapter presents 2009 measurements of these performance measures.
+Beginning in 1995, the Transit LOS Standard element of the San Mateo County CMP was replaced with the Performance Measure element.
+Four Performance Measures were selected and incorporated in the 1997 CMP Update and used each update cycle through 2009.
+The four measures are used to measure the performance of the overall multi-modal transportation system, including non-automotive modes.
+They are:

+- Level of service,

+- Travel times from single-occupant automobiles, carpools, and transit,

+- Pedestrian and bicycle improvements, and

+- Ridership / person throughput for transit.

+This section presents the 2011 measurements of these performance measures and includes the historic results for context.